channl/dynamodb-lambda-autoscale/README.md

 - [Provisioner.js](./src/Provisioner.js) concrete implementation which provides very robust autoscaling logic which can be manipulated with a 'strategy' settings json object
 - [ProvisionerConfigurableBase.js](./src/provisioning/ProvisionerConfigurableBase.js) abstract base class which breaks out the 'getTableUpdateAsync' function into more manageable abstract methods
 - [ProvisionerBase.js](./src/provisioning/ProvisionerBase.js) the root abstract base class which defines the minimum contract

+## Throttled Events
+Throttled events are now taken into account as part of the provisioning calculation.
+A multiple of the events can be added to the existing calculation so that both large spikes in usage and hot key issues are both dealt with.

 ## Rate Limited Decrement